moby/moby/docs/sources/installation/ubuntulinux.rst

 .. code-block:: bash

    # Add the PPA sources to your apt sources list.
-   sudo sh -c "echo 'deb http://ppa.launchpad.net/dotcloud/lxc-docker/ubuntu precise main' > /etc/apt/sources.list.d/lxc-docker.list"
+   sudo apt-get install python-software-properties && sudo add-apt-repository ppa:dotcloud/lxc-docker

-   # Update your sources, you will see a warning.
+   # Update your sources
    sudo apt-get update

    # Install, you will see another warning that the package cannot be authenticated.
 Confirm install.